LauraBringmann/tvvarGAM/README.md

   FUN.aint = c(3, 1),   # This vector specifies one sine intercept(y1) and one time-invariant intercept(y2)
   max.aint = c(1, 1),   # Max value of both intercepts set to 1

-  FUN.rho  = c(1, 2,    # Relationship to own lagged version are each time-invariant, while the relationships to lagged version of different variables are both linear
+  FUN.rho  = c(1, 2,    # Relationship to own lagged version are each time-invariant, while the relationships to lagged version of different variables are both linear, since there are 1s on the diagonal and 2s on the off-diagonal
-	       2, 1),    # since there are 1s on the diagonal and 2s on the off-diagonal
+	       2, 1),

-  max.rho  = c(.3, .4,  # Different max values set for the correlations between the variables and the lagged variables.
+  max.rho  = c(.3, .4,  # Different max values set for the correlations between the variables and the lagged variables
-	       .1, .5), # Autocorrelations on the diagonal, off-diagonal correlations are those between different variables.
+	       .1, .5), # Autocorrelations on the diagonal, off-diagonal correlations are those between different variables

-  min.cor  = .1,        # Min correlation value between the variables
+  min.cor  = .1,        # Min correlation value between the innovation of the variables
-  max.cor  = .5         # Max correlation value between the variables
+  max.cor  = .5         # Max correlation value between the innovation of the variables
 )
 ```